Payment of Wages: New York

 Author: Vicki M. Lambert, The Payroll Advisor

 - Employers in New York State may pay wages to employees in cash, by check, by direct deposit or using electronic paycards if certain requirements are met.
 Penalties are imposed for noncompliance.
 See Wage Payment Methods.

 - In New York State, the required frequency of wage payments and the amount of lag time allowed before payment after the end of a pay period varies by industry.
-Specific rules apply in New York City regarding the payment of earned sick time, and the payment of schedule-change premiums to fast food employees.
+Specific rules apply in New York City regarding the payment of earned safe and sick time, and the payment of schedule-change premiums to fast food employees.
 Penalties are imposed for noncompliance.
 See Pay Frequency.

 - Employers must provide each employee with a pay statement with every payment of wages.
 Each pay statement must include certain information.
 Electronic pay statements are permitted subject to certain conditions.
 Penalties are imposed for noncompliance.
 See Pay Statement Requirements.

 - Employers must provide written notice of certain pay related information to all employees when they are hired, and when the information changes, under the New York Wage Theft Protection Act.
-Under the New York City Earned Sick Time Act, the requirement to distribute sick time policy information may be satisfied by including the information with wage payments or pay statements.
+Under the New York City Earned Safe and Sick Time Act, the requirement to distribute policy information may be satisfied by including the information with wage payments or pay statements.
 See Employee Notification Requirements.

 - Employers must pay terminated employees their final wage payment within a certain time period.
 Whether an employer must pay for unused vacation time depends on the terms of the employer's vacation and/or resignation policy.
 Civil and criminal penalties may be imposed for noncompliance.
 See Termination Pay.